 - PeerStreet - raised $110 million and transacted an additional $4.25 billion late 2019, but the only AUM number posted is from early 2019 at $1 billion.
 They built a vetted network of private lenders with diverse sources of capital, providing lending at a local community level.
 These P2P real estate loans typically carry 6-36 month terms.
 Once you invest in a loan or note through PeerStreet, you must remain in the investment until it pays off.
 They lowered their minimum to $100 in April 2019.
 They do initial review and vetting.
 Focused on accredited investors only at the time of writing.
 We also have an affiliate partnership with them.

 - RealtyMogul raised $45 million and transacted $2 billion.
-They operate as an online marketplace for real estate investment.
+They operate as an online marketplace for real estate investment for accredited and non accredited investors.
 The platform enables investment in real estate investments that have already been evaluated via their due diligence team.
 Borrowers acquire business or commercial purpose mortgage loans and sponsors to raise equity.
 RealtyMoguls platform also offers fix-and-flip loans, bridge and permanent loans, and joint venture equity.
 It serves accredited investors via mostly finished assets in residential, retail, commercial, office, and industrial projects.
+We have an affiliate relationship with this team.

 - Sharestates raised $30 million and transacted $2.5 billion.
 They function as an online marketplace offering a minimum investment of $5000.
 The company allocates investments in cash flow properties.
 It enables investors to earn returns on real estate properties, and property developers to fund projects.